 Keapstone is a company co-founded by researchers at the University of Sheffield and Parkinson's UK.
 It's looking at developing drugs that act on multiple pathways believed to be important in the development of Parkinson's.
 Recent findings have provided interesting avenues for further studies.
 Keapstone has grown out of the first project the Parkinson's Virtual Biotech took on in 2017.
-We are now providing new investment to develop these results to further investigate a molecule that has the potential to protect brain cells in lab experiments.
-The effectiveness and safety of the molecule will be assessed to inform whether clinical trials could take place in the future.
-Project name: CBD (CAN-PDP) Clinical trial to investigate cannabidiol (CBD) for Parkinson's-related psychosis Investment committed to date £1.52m Type: Life | Stage: Clinical trials
+The company has reached the end of it's Parkinson's UK funding and is currently evaluating strategic options to progress the programme.
+Project name: CBD (CAN-PDP) Clinical trial to investigate cannabidiol (CBD) for Parkinson's-related psychosis Investment committed to date £1.85m Type: Life | Stage: Clinical trials

 There are many different symptoms of Parkinson's and not everyone will experience the same ones.
 Evidence shows that up to 75% of people with Parkinson's go on to develop symptoms of hallucinations or delusions as their condition progresses.
 In October 2019, we announced we're partnering with researchers at King's College London to carry out a clinical trial to see whether CBD is safe and effective for treating symptoms of hallucinations or delusions in Parkinson's.
 The first stage of the study, a six-week pilot to find the ideal dosage of oral CBD capsules, is now complete.
 In 2023, the second stage of the trial started recruitment, involving 120 people with Parkinson's who experience problems with these symptoms taking part in a 12-week, double-blind, placebo-controlled study - the gold standard for testing new treatments.
-Project name: TOP HAT A phase 2 clinical trial to explore the potential of ondansetron for treating hallucinations in people with Parkinson's or Lewy body dementia Investment committed to date £1.26m
+Project name: TOP HAT A phase 2 clinical trial to explore the potential of ondansetron for treating hallucinations in people with Parkinson's or Lewy body dementia Investment committed to date £1.55m